VCBSL-Fairness/FineFACE/README.md

 ## Acknowledgement

 This work is supported by National Science Foundation (NSF) award no. 2129173.
-Part of the training code is inspired by [Dichao-Liu](https://github.com/Dichao-Liu/CMAL), and many thanks to them.
+This work is inspired by [Dichao-Liu](https://github.com/Dichao-Liu/CMAL), and many thanks to them.